-Useful for extremely high query rates, when just 1 thread is not enough to manage all the incoming queries.
+This setting is useful for extremely high query rates when just one thread is not enough to manage all the incoming queries.

-Controls busy loop interval of a network thread, default is -1, might be set to -1, 0, positive integer.
+Controls the busy loop interval of the network thread.
+The default is -1, and it can be set to -1, 0, or a positive integer.

-In case server configured as pure master and routes requests to agents it is important to handle requests without delays and do not allow net-thread to sleep or cut out from CPU.
-Here is busy loop to do that.
-After incoming request, network thread use CPU poll for
+In cases where the server is configured as a pure master and just routes requests to agents, it is important to handle requests without delays and not allow the network thread to sleep.
+There is a busy loop for that.
+After an incoming request, the network thread uses CPU poll for

-net_wait_tm is positive number or polls only with CPU in case
+net_wait_tm is a positive number or polls only with the CPU if

-0. Also busy loop might be disabled with
+0. Also, the busy loop can be disabled with

-net_wait_tm = -1 - this way poller set timeout to actual agent's timeouts on system polling call.
+net_wait_tm = -1 - in this case, the poller sets the timeout to the actual agent's timeouts on the system polling call.

-WARNING: CPU busy loop actually loads CPU core, so setting this value to any non-default will cause noticeable CPU usage even with idle server.
+WARNING: A CPU busy loop actually loads the CPU core, so setting this value to any non-default value will cause noticeable CPU usage even with an idle server.

 Defines how many requests are processed on each iteration of the network loop.
-Default is 0 (unlimited), which should be fine for most users.
-This is a fine tuning option to control the throughput of the network loop in high load scenarios.
+The default is 0 (unlimited), which should be fine for most users.
+This is a fine-tuning option to control the throughput of the network loop in high load scenarios.

-This setting lets you specify the network address of the node.
-By default it set to replication listen address.
-That is correct in most cases, however there are situations where you have to specify it manually:
+This setting allows you to specify the network address of the node.
+By default, it is set to the replication listen ddress.
+This is correct in most cases; however, there are situations where you have to specify it manually:

 node_address = 10.101.0.10

-It is reasonable to set the value equal or less than max_connections option of the agents.
+It is reasonable to set the value equal to or less than the max_connections option in the agent's config.

 persistent_connections_limit = 29 # assume that each host of agents has max_connections = 30 (or 29).

-searchd; to notify it that it should rotate the indexes.
-Can also be used for different external automation scripts.
+searchd, and notifying it that it should rotate the tables.
+The file can also be used for external automation scripts.

 predicted_time_costs = doc=128, hit=96, skip=4096, match=128

-Terminating queries before completion based on their execution time (with max query time setting) is a nice safety net, but it comes with an inborn drawback: indeterministic (unstable) results.
-That is, if you repeat the very same (complex) search query with a time limit several times, the time limit will get hit at different stages, and you will get different result sets.
+Terminating queries before completion based on their execution time (with the max query time setting) is a nice safety net, but it comes with an inherent drawback: indeterministic (unstable) results.
+That is, if you repeat the very same (complex) search query with a time limit several times, the time limit will be hit at different stages, and you will get different result sets.